alexwlchan/alexwlchan.net/src/_drafts/bure-valley.md

   </a>
 </figure>

-Second is this profile shot of *Blickling Hall* with a Class 37 diesel, which was pulling a series of tank wagons.
+Second is this profile shot of *Blickling Hall* with a Class 37 diesel, which was pulling a line of tank wagons.
 I love the contrast of the grimy diesel with the polished steamie:

 <figure class="wide_img rounded_corners">